 This post may contain affiliate links.
 Please read our disclosure policy.

-This small slow cooker Italian wedding soup is a comforting mix of tender meatballs, orzo pasta, and spinach simmered in a flavorful chicken broth.
-It’s easy to prepare and perfect for a warm, satisfying meal with minimal effort.
+This easy mini crock pot Italian wedding soup features tender homemade meatballs, orzo pasta, and spinach in a flavorful chicken broth.
+It’s a hearty, comforting soup that’s simple to prepare for a warm, satisfying meal.

 Why You’ll Love This Recipe